Systemic Equality

 Address the Housing Crisis

 Washington is experiencing a housing crisis fueled by racist housing laws and practices and continued in part through the criminalization of poverty.
-Solving this crisis requires systemic reform that actually addresses the root causes of housing instability and economic injustice and includes ensuring safe, adequate, affordable housing.
-Further, officials must prioritize solutions that are led by our unhoused neighbors and puts their best interests at the forefront.
+Solving this crisis requires systemic reform that actually addresses the root causes of housing instability and economic injustice and respects the rights of unhoused people.

 Prevent A.I.
 Discrimination